 So what counts as a ‘significant change’?
 If you’re adding a new electrical service or large motors, or you’re expanding your facility, then you’ll certainly need to update your arc flash study.

 If a facility or company currently does not have an arc flash study and training completed, please get one started this month.
 The longer you wait, the more chances there are of someone being seriously injured or killed.

 Maybe you’ve already had a study done.
 If so, make sure it’s current.
 If you have had any changes in the system (breakers changed, different fuses used, new equipment, etc.), then you are due for an update.

 WHO CAN PERFORM AN ARC FLASH ANALYSIS?

 An arc flash analysis should be carried out by a trained electrical safety professional, like an engineer who specializes in those services.
 But who that person is will depend on where the company is located as rules can vary from state to state.

-You must ensure that the person carrying out the analysis is a registered professional engineer; if they’re not, then the test may be in violation of state law.
+You must ensure that the person carrying out the analysis is a registered professional engineer; if they’re not, then the test may violate state law.